TOC Digital Speech and Debate Series 1

 I'm likely more moderate compared to most judges you'll encounter.
 Running kritiks beyond the Capitalism Kritik would require more thorough explanation and warranting for me to be swayed.
 I strongly prefer to see a clear and well-defined alternative.

 In terms of which arguments to read in front of me, you should just do you.
-I do have some predispositions which are outlined below. i do tend to lean policy, but can easily be convinced otherwise and have voted more for kritiks than I thought I would in the past.
+I do have some predispositions, which are outlined below.
+I do tend to lean policy, but I can easily be convinced otherwise and have voted more for kritiks than I thought I would in the past.

 Topicality - I think that T debates can easily get messy but enjoy a good T debate when it is impacted well on both sides.
 Fairness, education, and deliberation arent impacts by themselves and you need to explain why each of these are important.
-Topic size, breadth and depth are also not impacts, they are internal links to deliberation and education.
+Topic size, breadth and depth are also not impacts, they are internal links to deliberation and education and need to be impacted as such.

 DA's & Case - love a good ptx vs case throwdown.
 Make sure to do clear impact comparison.
 DA's that access the internal links to the aff area awesome and vice versa for affs. impact calculus is good.
 Carded turns case args are important.